-The pandemic has had an undeniable impact on traveller priorities but Covid-19 isn’t the only issue people are concerned about.
-The Traveler Value Index 2022 Outlook, published by Expedia Group, asked travellers from around the world about their plans and priorities for the year ahead – and it finds people in the UK will do the most international travelling over the next six months.
+The Traveler Value Index 2022 Outlook, published by Expedia Group, asked travellers from around the world about their plans and priorities for the year ahead – and it found people in the UK would do the most international travelling over the next six months.

 As we’ve seen at various stages of the pandemic, the British appetite for international travel is robust.
-In fact, it’s so strong that airlines, airports and other services were struggling to cope with demand over the Easter period, exacerbated by understaffing and rising Covid-19 infections.
+In fact, it’s so strong that airlines, airports and other services were struggling to cope with demand at times!

 The Expedia Group survey is the latest of many illustrating the readiness of people around the world to start travelling again but it also reveals their changed priorities: